 Streaming isn’t the only culprit here.
 Do you subscribe to online versions of newspapers or magazines?
 What about paid apps, Amazon Prime or iCloud?

 To keep your bank account in the black, ditch the services you aren’t using.
-Once a quarter, designate some time to explore your bank statements and go through the past three months’ worth of charges.
+Once a quarter, designate some time to explore your bank statements and go through the past three months’ charges.

 But month-to-month subscriptions aren’t all bad.
-Subscribing for a service for one or two months out of the year can save you money and you have the whole month to catch up on your favorite shows.
+Subscribing for a service for one or two months out of the year can save you money, and you have the whole month to catch up on your favorite shows.
 Tap or click to learn how to stream whatever you want and save.